The Fundamental Theorem on Symmetric Polynomials: History's First Whiff of Galois Theory: The back story

 \begin{theorem}[Vieta's Theorem] Let $p(z)$ be an $n^\mathrm{th}$ degree monic polynomial with roots $\alpha_1,\alpha_2, \dots, \alpha_n$.
 Let $\sigma_1,\dots,\sigma_n$ be the $n$ elementary symmetric polynomials in the $\alpha_i$.
 Then

 \end{theorem}

-The proof is a straightforward computation, but its significance belies its ease.
-With this fact in hand, the FTSP becomes the fact that given any polynomial equation $p(z)=0$, any symmetric polynomial in its roots is actually a polynomial in its coefficients, and consequently its value can be written down without (in fact, on the way to) solving the equation.
-Continuing the example from above, if $x_1$ and $x_2$ are the roots of a monic quadratic polynomial, then that polynomial is $p(z)=z^2-\sigma_1z+\sigma_2$ and $d$ is its discriminant.
-The theorem guaranteed that the discriminant (defined as the square of the difference between the roots) would have an expression in terms of the coefficients.
+The proof is a straightforward computation, but its ease belies its significance.
+With this fact in hand, the FTSP becomes the statement that given any polynomial equation $p(z)=0$, any symmetric polynomial in its roots is actually a polynomial in its coefficients, which can be written down without (in fact, on the way to) solving the equation.
+Continuing the example from above, if $x_1$ and $x_2$ are the roots of a monic quadratic polynomial, then that polynomial is $p(z)=z^2-\sigma_1z+\sigma_2$.
+The theorem guarantees that the discriminant $d$ of $p(z)$ (defined as the square of the difference between the roots) would have an expression in terms of the coefficients.
 This of course is key to the quadratic's solution: $\sqrt{d}$ is the difference between the roots and $\sigma_1$ is the sum of the roots; and the roots themselves can be deduced from these two values.
-Since $d$ can be expressed in terms of the coefficients, it follows that the roots can be too.
+Since $d$ can be expressed in terms of the coefficients, it follows that the roots can too.

-This is the form in which the theorem played its seminal historical role.
-It was treated as well-known by the time of Galois, even though published proofs (or even precise statements of the theorem in its general form) did not appear until the mid-nineteenth century \cite[p.\ 8]{edwards}.
-For a discussion of some of its historical applications, see Greg St. George's delightful essay ``Symmetric Polynomials in the Work of Newton and Lagrange" in {\em Mathematics Magazine} \cite{greg}.
-It continues to form the basis of modern research, for instance into questions of complexity regarding a symmetric polynomial's representation in terms of elementary symmetric polynomials \cite{gst}.
+This is the form in which the FTSP played its seminal historical role.
+As mentioned above, it appears to have been at least intuited by Newton \cite[pp.~6--8]{edwards}, who also gave a formula (now known as Newton's Theorem) that effectively proves the special case of power sums.\footnote{Newton's Theorem states that if $p_j = \sum x_i^j$ is the $j$th power sum, then the power sums and elementary symmetric polynomials together obey the relation $p_k - p_{k-1}\sigma_1 + p_{k-2}\sigma_2 - \dots \pm k\sigma_k = 0$.
+(If $k>n$, we are to interpret $\sigma_j$ as zero for $j>n$.)
+This formula allows one recursively to construct formulas for the power sums in terms of the elementary symmetric polynomials.} The result embedded itself in the common knowledge of mathematicians over the course of the eighteenth century, through the calculations of many different people (\cite[p.\ 99]{tignol}, \cite[pp.~7-8]{edwards}).
+For a discussion of some of its historical applications prior to Galois' work, see Greg St.~George's delightful essay ``Symmetric Polynomials in the Work of Newton and Lagrange" in \emph{Mathematics Magazine} \cite{greg}.